 - Remembering

 You must be unable to perform these actions for at least 12 months.
-If your condition does prevent you from basic working activities, you might qualify.
-If it does not, you won’t be able to get SSDI benefits.
+If your condition prevents you from performing basic working activities, you might qualify.
+If it doesn’t, you will be unable to get SSDI benefits.

 SSDI only covers total disabilities.
 That means:

-- You cannot do any type of work you did before because of your condition.
+- You cannot perform the work you did before due to your condition.

-- You cannot adjust to any other type of work because of your condition.
+- You cannot adjust to other types of work because of your condition.

 Substantial Gainful Activity